open-policy-agent/opa/docs/docs/policy-reference/_examples/strings/split/csv-field/intro.md

 <!-- markdownlint-disable MD041 -->

-`strings.split` divides a string around occurrences of a separator and returns the resulting array of substrings.
+`split` divides a string around occurrences of a separator and returns the resulting array of substrings.

 In this example we parse a simple CSV-style row from user input to extract